 On the French island of Corsica you can’t miss the scented Maquis, at its best in May.
-There’s a great choice of hotels, villas and apartments including some real gems such as the cool and contemporary Casadelmar and the elegant Hotel la Villa in Calvi.
-Alternatively hide away in a one-bedroom villa with its own private pool – perfect for a honeymoon.
+There’s a great choice of hotels, villas and apartments including some one-bedroom villas with their own private pool – perfect for a honeymoon.
 Check out Moulin des Calanques and Casa Barrachi.

 The countryside of Mallorca (21ºC and 9 hours of sunshine) is another great destination.
-Far from the cheap-and-nasty packaged resorts, you’ll find secret coves, picturesque villages, rugged walking paths and well-appointed villas for two such as Ca’n Pulit and Ca Na Xidoia.
+Far from the cheap-and-nasty packaged resorts, you’ll find secret coves, picturesque villages, rugged walking paths and well-appointed villas for two such as Ca Na Xidoia.
 Prices in May will be much lower than in the peak summer period.

 The Greek Islands are particularly attractive in spring.
 Head to the stunning volcanic island of Santorini (22ºC and 10 hours of sunshine) for chic boutique hotels such as Grace Santorini or these cosy hideaway houses for two.
-The weather Cyprus will be superb – I recommend the contemporary Almyra and its glamorous five star sister hotel, the Anassa.
-If you want to get away from it all, rent a simple seafront villa such as Sea Horse Cottage on the tiny island of Alonissos.

 The Dalmatian coast of Croatia offers sparkling turquoise seas, island escapes and superb food at sensible prices.
-Arrive by private water taxi at the glamorous Villa Vilina on the traffic free island of Lopud, or check into Hotel Podstine which overlooks a sparkling bay near the hip town of Hvar.
+Arrive by private water taxi at the glamorous Villa Vilina on the traffic-free island of Lopud, or check into Hotel Podstine which overlooks a sparkling bay near the hip town of Hvar.
 Discover more honeymoon ideas in Croatia plus these latest special offers.
 Expect 21ºC and 8 hours of sunshine in Dubrovnik.

-If you want solitude, head to the Mandarin Boutique Hotel, a charming adults-only hideaway with just eight rooms set in the Turkish countryside near the resort of Fethiye (25ºC, 10 hours of sunshine).
+If you crave solitude, head to the Mandarin Boutique Hotel, a charming adults-only hideaway with just eight rooms set in the Turkish countryside near the resort of Fethiye (25ºC, 10 hours of sunshine).
 Rates are very affordable and each room has a four-poster bed and Jacuzzi.

-If you love all things Italian treat yourselves to a week on the island of Capri, perhaps combined with another week exploring the Amalfi coast.
+If you love all things Italian you could treat yourselves to a week on the island of Capri, perhaps combined with another week exploring the Amalfi coast.
 On Capri (21ºC, 8 hours of sunshine) you could stay at the glamorous Capri Palace Hotel & Spa.

-Things will be warming up nicely on Sardinia (22ºC, 9 hours of sunshine) where you’ll find empty white sand beaches, clear turquoise seas and great hotels such as the sophisticated five-star Hotel Castello, the seafront Villa del Parco and the minimalist boutique Coluccia Hotel & Beach Club.
-In the far south region of Puglia you should check out the elegant five-star Borgo Egnazia Hotel which has villas with private pools, a first class spa and golf.
+Things will be warming up nicely on Sardinia (22ºC, 9 hours of sunshine) where you’ll find empty white sand beaches, clear turquoise seas and great hotels such as the sophisticated five-star Hotel Castello, the seafront Villa del Parco and the charming and friendly Hotel Relais Villa del Golfo.

-Further north, you could stay head to the rolling countryside of Tuscany where you’ll find some outstanding hotels that will particularly suit food lovers.
-I recommend the elegantly-restored Castello del Nero and Borgo San Felice.
+Further north, you could stay head to the rolling countryside of Tuscany where you’ll find some charming villas for two all with either a private or shared swimming pool.

 Find more honeymoon ideas in the Mediterranean.